Nigeria's Buhari meets with Dapchi girls

 "We entered into negotiation solely to make sure that no single girl was hurt.
 This strategy paid off as the girls are being released without any incident," Buhari said to reporters at the presidential villa in Abuja.

+The girls, dressed in brightly coloured hijabs, enthusiastically sang the national anthem before posing for photos with Buhari outside in a garden.

-Describing the release of the 107 youngsters -- 105 schoolgirls and two young boys -- as a "cheery and hearty" development, Buhari pledged to recover "every abducted citizen in Nigeria."
+Describing the release of the 107 youngsters -- 105 schoolgirls and a younger boy and girl -- as a "cheery and hearty" development, Buhari pledged to recover "every abducted citizen in Nigeria."

 "While parents of the Dapchi girls rejoice because of the reunion with their children, I want to appeal to the Chibok community never to lose hope or despair.
 We are determined as never before to bring back our remaining Chibok daughters," he said.

-A total of 113 children were seized from the school in Dapchi, in the northeastern state of Yobe, on February 19, all but two of them girls.
+A total of 113 children were seized from the school in Dapchi, in the northeastern state of Yobe, on February 19, all of them schoolgirls except for a girl and boy of primary school age.

 "The remaining six Dapchi girls are yet to be accounted for and dialogue on these students is still on-going," he said.